Paresh95/NLP-Web-App/README.md

 ### Website link: https://nlp-with-paresh.herokuapp.com/

-Note: it may takes 30 seconds to start up if unused in the last 30 minutes
+Note: it may takes 30 seconds to start up if unused in the last 30 minutes.
+I am pinging the server every 30 mins to stop this happening, but Heroku requires I shut the app down for 6 hours a day - I've chosen 2am-8am UK time.

 <br>
 *Example screenshots of the Web Application:*